Skip to content

 Trigger Conditions:

 • WithEventThreshold(eventCount int): Trigger summarization when the number of events exceeds the threshold.
-Example: WithEventThreshold(20) triggers after 20 events.
+Example: WithEventThreshold(20) triggers when exceeds 20 events.

 • WithTokenThreshold(tokenCount int): Trigger summarization when the total token count exceeds the threshold.
-Example: WithTokenThreshold(4000) triggers after 4000 tokens.
+Example: WithTokenThreshold(4000) triggers when exceeds 4000 tokens.

 • WithTimeThreshold(interval time.Duration): Trigger summarization when time elapsed since the last event exceeds the interval.
 Example: WithTimeThreshold(5*time.Minute) triggers after 5 minutes of inactivity.